AreaLayer/Nostr-App-Store/README.md

 Nostr App Store on Nostr

-##  What is NAS?

-NAS is a place allow users and developers release applications on Nostr of form not will have censorship

 ## Features

 Developers can publish in relays and events the apps without need pay for platform